elbakari01/amgd-Poisson-regression/README.md

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

 ---
+## Acknowledgments

+- Inspired by research on Poisson regression and ecological modeling.
+- Built using Python and popular libraries such as `scikit-learn`, `numpy`, and `matplotlib`.
+- Thanks to the open-source community for their contributions and support.

 ## Citation

-If you use this project or the associated dataset in your research or work, please cite them as follows:
+If you use this project in your research or work, please cite it as follows:

-### For the AMGD Poisson Regression Project:
 ```bibtex
 @misc{bakari2025amgdpoisson,
   author = {Ibrahim Bakari},